 - Pick an open and trustworthy third-review platform: cherry-picking is not recommended.

-- Opt for a Google-friendly platform - Trustpilot can help you get more visibility with Google Seller Ratings and Product Reviews Rich Snippets.
+- Opt for a Google-friendly platform - Trustpilot can help you get more visibility with Google Seller Ratings and Review Snippets.